AnaFilipaMartelo/Challenge14/README.md

 Increasing the SMA short window made the trading algorithm perfom slightly better that the original.
 The accuracy was slightly higher, 0.56(compared to 0.55 of the original).
 This could be due to the longer SMA short window smoothing out short-term price fluctuations and providing a more stable trend.
 This could potentially help the model differentiate between actual trends and noise, resulting in more reliable signals.
  With a longer SMA window, the trading algorithm might be less sensitive to minor price movements that could lead to false signals.
 This could help the algorithm avoid making unnecessary trades based on short-term market fluctuations.

+The set of parameters that best improved the trading algorithm returns was increasing the SMA short window.

 ---